LuciozUndiezz/VocaloidTTS_English/README.md

-# VocaloidTTS
+# VocaloidTTSENG
-Text to Speech with Vocaloid
+Text to Speech with Vocaloid (But in English)

 ## It will be a while before this can actually do english, open_JTalk doesn't like roman characters'
+## I will use Festival TTS for this!

 -Usage demo(v1.0) : https://www.nicovideo.jp/watch/sm38950276  /  https://youtu.be/8-tYhsTFTXY